2019 Idaho Vandals football team

 The 2019 Idaho Vandals football team represented the University of Idaho in the 2019 NCAA Division I FCS football season.
 The Vandals played their home games on campus at the Kibbie Dome in Moscow, Idaho, and were members of the Big Sky Conference.
 They were led by seventh-year head coach Paul Petrino.
 They finished the season 5–7, 3–5 in Big Sky play to finish in a three-way tie for sixth place.

-Previous season

-The Vandals finished the 2018 season 4–7, 3–5 in Big Sky Conference.

 Preseason

 Big Sky preseason poll

 The Big Sky released their preseason media and coaches' polls on July 15, 2019.
 The Vandals were picked to finish in eighth place in both polls.

 Preseason All–Big Sky team

 The Vandals had two players selected to the preseason all-Big Sky team.